To my Trump-supporting friends

 I'm not saying that you - my Trump-supporting friends - are bad people.
 You've been taken in by right-wing propaganda.
 Most Germans in the 1930 were taken in by Hitler.
 Were they bad people?
 Not initially.
 But the bad parts of their nature - we all have them - were fed by Hitler's propaganda, and grew like malignant tumors.

-That's what has happened to you.
+That's what is happening to you.
 But you can undo it.
 To do so, look inside yourself and see what the oil billionaires have done to you.
 Figure out where your anger is coming from.
 Engage with non-Republicans (like me) and actually listen to them.
 Stop watching Fox News, and replace it with fact-based news (like the NY Times, or Vox).

 I hope you at least read and think about what I've written.
 I don't expect you to agree with it; you've been conditioned to not even listen to it.
 I'm happy to expand on these points, and to give you supporting documents.
 I'm not interested, however, in debunking Fox News lies or Qanon make-believe BS.
 You need to learn how to do that yourself.